tradingview/lightweight-charts/website/docs/series-types.md

 In this article you can read a brief overview of all supported series types.

-## A series customizations
+## Series Customisation

-Any type of series can be customized and the set of available options that you can apply depends on a type of a series (see docs for each series type below).
+Customization options for series are dependent on their specific type.
+Each type of series has its own set of available options, which can be found in the documentation provided for that particular series type.
+This means that any type of series can be customized, but the options you can apply will vary depending on the type of series you are working with.

 If you'd like to change any option of a series, you could do this in different ways: